Nipsey Hussle: Music career

-2008–2010: Bullets Ain't Got No Name series
+2006–2010: Bullets Ain't Got No Name series

 In December 2005, Hussle independently released his first mixtape, Slauson Boy Volume 1, to moderate local success.
-His debut project helped to build a small regional fanbase on the west coast, and eventually led to Hussle being signed to Cinematic Music Group and Epic Records.
+His debut project helped to build a small regional fanbase on the West Coast, and eventually led to Hussle being signed to Cinematic Music Group and Epic Records.
+In 2006, he appeared as a featured performer on the final posthumous album by 2Pac, Pac's Life.
 In 2008, Hussle released the first two installments in his Bullets Ain't Got No Name series of mixtapes, which helped to bring Hussle's music to a larger audience.

 Nipsey's profile continued to grow into 2009 when he collaborated with Drake on the song "Killer", and also appeared, along with Snoop Dogg and Problem, on the song "Upside Down", from Snoop Dogg's 2009 album Malice n Wonderland.
 He released the third installment in Bullets Ain't Got No Name, as well as his commercial debut single, "Hussle in the House".
 Despite the song, which samples Kris Kross' 1992 single Jump, being well received by critics, it failed to make any impact on the charts.

 After Epic experienced financial issues in 2010, Nipsey opted not to renew his contract and left the label.
 Not long after going independent, Hussle appeared on the song "We Are the World 25 for Haiti", and was featured by XXL Magazine as one of its "Annual Freshman Top Ten", a selection of ten up-and-coming hip-hop artists to watch.
 XXL labeled him "Most Determined" of his class, and LA Weekly called him the "next big L.A.
 MC".

 Hussle was expected to release his debut album, South Central State of Mind, in October 2010.
 Prior to release, the album was supported by the single "Feelin' Myself" featuring Lloyd.
 While the production was set to be handled from J.R.
 Rotem, Scott Storch, Mr. Lee, Play-N-Skillz, Terrace Martin, and 1500 or Nothin', the album was set to be featured with the guest appearances from Trey Songz, Jay Rock, and Sean Kingston.
 Concurrently, he announced that he planned on releasing a mixtape with fellow rapper Jay Rock, titled Red and Blue Make Green.
 Following the release of a music video for "Feelin' Myself", the album was set for a December 21, 2010 release; however, both of these projects were eventually postponed indefinitely.